usherlabs/ccxt/README.md

 ## Support Developer Team

-We are investing a significant amount of time into the development of this library.
-If CCXT made your life easier and you want to help us improve it further, or if you want to speed up development of new features and exchanges, please support us with a tip.
+We are investing a significant amount of time into the development of this enhanced CCXT library.
+If this fork has made your life easier and you want to help us improve it further, or if you want to speed up development of new features and exchanges, please support us with a tip.
 We appreciate all contributions!

+**Note**: This fork is maintained by UsherLabs and powered by Verity.
+Your support helps us continue developing enterprise-grade trading infrastructure for the cryptocurrency ecosystem.

 ### Sponsors